99% traveller rating from over 1,000 independent reviews at aito.com

 The Maeght Foundation at St-Paul-de-Vence is renowned for its collections (Picasso, Hepworth, Miró, Arp, Giacometti, but not all works are shown at once) and for its architecture and setting.
 In the afternoon visit the Chapelle du Rosaire, a Dominican chapel designed by Matisse.

-The first museum dedicated to the works of Bonnard opened in Le Cannet in 2011.
+In October: The Musée National Fernand Léger was built to house the artist’s works bequeathed to his wife.
 Fly from Nice arriving at London Heathrow at c.
-4.00pm (March).
-Biot.
-The Musée National Fernand Léger was built to house the artist’s works bequeathed to his wife.
-Fly from Nice arriving at London Heathrow at c.
-4.00pm (October).
+3.20pm

 Expert speakers